acmpesuecc/Twenty-One-Pilots/Odd_Counter/README.md

 > - Counter should reset to a value of 8'h1
 > - Counter should increment by 2 on every cycle

-The module should have the following interface:
+The module contains the following interface:

 ```SystemVerilog
 module Odd_Counter